Timeline Of Triumph

 If you have information on previous LGBTQ+ events and celebrations of Pride in the Yakima Valley, we would love to hear about it!

-We are committed to document Central Washingtons LGBTQ+ history.
+We are committed to document the Yakima Valley and Central Washingtons LGBTQ+ history.

 If you have any promotional materials, photos, posters, etc., you are welcome to donate them to the Yakima Prides' Timeline Of Triumph for all to see!